 2. Include a full-feature free trial.

-Taking a combined approach like this can be very effective because the two strategies actually complement each other very well.
-Offering a free trial lets new users explore the full functionality of your product with no limitations.
-They're able to see the full value before making a purchase.
+A combined approach can be effective because the two strategies complement each other.
+A full feature free trial lets new users explore the full functionality with no limitations, helping them understand the value.

 3. Focus on customer success.